okbach/Amazons-Game-Board---DELPHI/README.md

 ![](https://github.com/okbach/Amazons-Game-Board---DELPHI/blob/main/Untitled-500--1024.png?raw=true)

-# Amazons-Game-Board--DELPHI
-AI bot &amp; the player &amp; Online &amp; Offline board game "Game of the Amazons" A powered by Delphi
+# AI bot &amp; the player &amp; Online &amp; Offline board game "Game of the Amazons" A powered by Delphi

 The source code is based on fmx
 It can run on most Android, Windows and iOS platforms ... tester {Android, Windows}

-AI-BOT {minimax algorithm}
+# AI-BOT {minimax algorithm}
 Has a computer discount
 Artificial intelligence
 Minmax algorithm